juandavidpalomino/zemogatest/README.md

 ### Instructions

 1. Clone the repo
-2. Use 'npm -i' to install dependencies
+2. Use 'npm i' to install dependencies
 3. Run with command 'npm start'

 Thanks!! 👋👋